georgepearce245/social-skills-chatbot/chatbot/data/nlu.md

 - glad to see you again
 - glad to talk to you again
 - happy to see you
+- Nice to talk to you today John!

 ## intent:greet
 - heya